 They aim to make you worry about the future so you can come back for more information.

 The news channels are competing with each other and with the entertainment industry.

-So, to keep the ratings high, they sensationalize the news, and they keep talking about it until another bad thing happens.
+So, to keep the ratings high, they sensationalize the news and keep talking about it until another bad thing happens.

 The psychological effect on us

 The research by Graham Davey suggests that hearing TV news has a significant impact on our mood.

-Also, the people who watch too much news are more likely to:
+Also, people who watch too much news are more likely to:

 -Think that crime rates are rising